segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 96 December 6, 2018

+**Today's Progress**: I got my SSL certificate installed, and had to add a plugin to unbreak my site.
+I also finally found the file I needed to style my products pages, so I started that.
+I just gave them some space, and fixed a clashing color (the stripe of dark green on my pink and purple page didn't look good at all).
+More to come there, especially once I add some more products so I can see how multiple products interact with each other.
+For now I still only have one product up.

 ### Day 95 December 5, 2018

 **Today's Progress**: I got distracted for a few days with learning to speak Swedish.
 Today I explored the woocommerce plugin at WordPress and set it up so I can make sales from my sewing site.
 I have one product up - a lace shawl knitting pattern.
 It seems to be functioning now, but desperately needs styling.
 Tomorrow!